dennisXZX/web-developer-notes/Linux.md

 - `echo $PATH` display command search path, each path is separated by a colon
 - `man commandName` get documentation for a command.
 Use `g` to jump to the top and `G` to the bottom on the documentation page.
 - `which commandName` locate the command being executed
+- `nc locallost 5000 < post.txt` send the text in post.txt to netcat command (redirection operator)

 - `head fileName` look at the first 10 lines of the file
 - `tail fileName` look at the last 10 lines of the file, you can add the `-f` flag to follow the file change